taustation-fan/players-guide/README.md

 ### Selling Items to Vendors

-You can send items for a fixed price if you go to Market and then Vendors (and then select the Inventory).
+You can sell items for a fixed price if you go to Market and then Vendors (and then select the Inventory).
 Each item has a nominal price, and you get a third of that price at NPC vendors.
 The same vendors also sell items, but often for much more than the nominal price (like, a